 When can I apply for grants?

-How do I know if I am eligible to apply?
+How do I know if a cemetery is eligible to apply?

 What can I request funds for?
 What projects are eligible?

 Funds may be requested for construction, renovation, or rehabilitation projects that preserve the historic character, features, and materials of the cemetery, or that maintain or improve the functions of the cemetery.